Snack Smart with These 5 Blood Sugar Balancing Foods

 In the battle to manage weight and increase energy, the importance of balancing your blood sugar cannot be overstated.
 This is one the most vital things you can do to maintain a healthy weight and support a positive mood.
 When your blood sugar levels are out of whack, certain hormones and adrenal glands suffer, and you may become more forgetful and irritable.
 To help support stabilized blood sugar levels, snacking smartly is a great place to start.

 The truth is that there are so many unhealthy, tempting snack options available to us that it can be difficult to choose healthy snacks.
 Not only that, but there are also different expert opinions as to whether or not you should snack at all.
-The bottom line is, if you do snack, you have to snack smart.
+The bottom line is, if you do snack, it's best to snack smart.
 The foods you enjoy as snacks can actually help support blood sugar balance rather than disrupt it, but only if you choose wisely.

 Fortunately, there are plenty of ways you can enjoy a healthy snack and still stay on a healthy eating plan.
 Snacking on the right foods can help keep your blood sugar levels stable throughout the day, making it less likely that you will grab something sugary before dinner or late at night.

 Here are five blood sugar balancing foods you can add to the menu each week to better support stabilized blood sugar levels and help you feel your best all day long.

 Snacking on a handful of nuts and seeds is a great way to keep your appetite in check, and your blood sugar levels stable.
 Nuts are rich in healthy fats, so they aren’t going to cause a sudden spike and then crash in blood sugar levels.